lawmurray/mendingwall/docs/mend-themes.md

 !!! info
     This section is for users who want to know exactly what Mending Wall is doing to their system.

-When *Mend Themes* is enabled, Mending Wall starts a background process named `mendingwall-themes` that will also restart every time you log in.
+When *Mend Themes* is enabled, Mending Wall starts a background process named `mendingwalld` that will also auto-start every time you log in.
 The process starts in one of two modes:

-1. *Save* to perform a backup, monitor for changes, and update that backup.
+1. *Save* to make a copy of the theme, monitor for changes, and update the save.
 This mode is used when *Mend Themes* is enabled for the first time (or re-enabled after being disabled).
-2. *Restore* to restore a backup, monitor for changes, and update that backup.
-This is used on subsequent logins.
+2. *Restore* to restore the previous save, monitor for changes, and update that backup.
+This is used for the auto-start every time you log in.

-A backup includes:
+A save includes:

 1. Any number of [GSettings](https://docs.gtk.org/gio/class.Settings.html) paths.
 These are typically used for configuration by desktop environments based on [GTK](https://gtk.org), such as GNOME and Cinnamon.
-The backup is kept as a keyfile at `$XDG_CONFIG_HOME/mendingwall/save/$XDG_CURRENT_DESKTOP.gsettings`, where groups identify the GSettings paths and keys the GSettings keys.
+The save is kept as a keyfile at `$XDG_CONFIG_HOME/mendingwall/save/$XDG_CURRENT_DESKTOP.gsettings`, where groups identify the GSettings paths and keys the GSettings keys.
 2. Any number of config files under `$XDG_CONFIG_HOME/`.
 Such config files may be used by any desktop environments, including those based on GTK or [Qt](https://contribute.qt-project.org/), such as KDE Plasma.
 The backup is kept under `$XDG_CONFIG_HOME/mendingwall/save/$XDG_CURRENT_DESKTOP/`.

 `XDG_CURRENT_DESKTOP` is an environment variable set by the desktop environment. `XDG_CONFIG_HOME` is an environment variable that may or may not be set by the desktop environment; if not set, the default value of `$HOME/.config` is used.